-

 How to build an audience, and why you should care

 It is your personal responsibility to bring people to your performance.
 Large organizations, like orchestras, have divorced many classical musicians from this responsibility.
 The marketing team is in charge, and musicians don’t notice the consequence of a small audience, nor the benefit of bringing in a larger audience.
-It simply doesn’t affect them one way Read more
+It simply doesn’t affect them one way or another.
+On the gig scene, it feels more personal.
+You’re likely getting a cut of the ticket sales, so the turnout affects your bottom line.
+If your night is slow, they might reconsider having you back at their venue.
+In the end, it only… Read more

 -